ScottyTeey/Weather-App/README.md

 ## Additional Resources

-For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.
+For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page and Weatherstack public api: [weatherstackapi](https://weatherstack.com/documentation)